Week: Other week numbering systems

-Note that this agreement occurs only for the week number of each day in a work week, not for the day number within the week, nor the week number of the weekends.
+Note that this agreement occurs only for the week number of each day in a work week, not for the day number within the week or the week number of the weekends.

 The epi week (epidemiological week) is used to report healthcare statistics, as with COVID-19 cases:

 The epidemiological week begins on Sunday and ends on Saturday.
 The first epidemiological week of the year ends on the first Saturday of January, provided that it falls at least four or more days into the month.
 Therefore, the first epidemiological week may actually begin in December of the previous year.

 Uses

-The semiconductor package date code is often a 4 digit date code YYWW where the first two digits YY are the last 2 digits of the calendar year and the last two digits WW are the two-digit week number.
+The semiconductor package date code is often a four-digit date code YYWW, where the first two digits YY are the last two digits of the calendar year and the last two digits WW are the two-digit week number.

-The tire date code mandated by the US DOT is a 4 digit date code WWYY with two digits of the week number WW followed by the last two digits of the calendar year YY.
+The tire date code mandated by the US DOT is a four-digit date code WWYY with two digits of the week number WW followed by the last two digits of the calendar year YY.

 "Weeks" in other calendars

 The term "week" is sometimes expanded to refer to other time units comprising a few days.
-Such "weeks" of between four and ten days have been used historically in various places.
-Intervals longer than 10 days are not usually termed "weeks" as they are closer in length to the fortnight or the month than to the seven-day week.
+Such "weeks" of between four and ten days have historically been used in various places.
+Intervals longer than 10 days are not usually termed "weeks", as they are closer in length to a fortnight or month than to a seven-day week.